Cyberlane/Cyber-Lane-Jekyll/_posts/2008-04-21-silverlight-clouds.md

 updated:     2008-04-21
 location:    Brighton, England
 tags:        [Status-Update, Silverlight]
-description: A little bit about me
+description: Playing around with Silverlight
 ---
 Once again, I have been really busy with numerous different things.
 I have been teaching myself Microsoft Silverlight, {{ more }} reading a bit more into AJAX for ASP.NET, as well as playing around with a few other languages.
 As an experiment, I have started to convert CartoLogix into Silverlight, as I have a feeling it would run much better as a Silverlight application, if it is intended for use over the web.